NedaParvini/React_Portfolio/README.md

 This app has four different parts (menu) which are:
 About us, Portfolio, Contact and Resume.
-Portfolio shows Projects with picture sample and name and GitHub links.
+Portfolio shows Projects with picture samples, name and GitHub links.

 ## Usage

-npm start
+npm start and GitHub Pages

 ## Technologies

 REACT

 JavaScript